-The first thing is to phone the Secretary, Ian Scott Aiton (please see our Contact page) to ask permission to join us for the day and check the amount you will need to pay (the “cap”).
-He will also be able to tell you where the Meet is and the best place to park.
+The first thing is to contact the Secretary, Claire Armet (please see our Contact page) to book in for the day and check the payment arrangements for your “cap”.
+She will also be able to tell you where the Meet is and the best place to park.

 Children are welcome but must be accompanied by a competent responsible adult at all times.

 Our dress code is a tweed Hunt coat or hacking jacket, with a coloured stock or tie, fawn or cream breeches or jodhpurs, black or brown boots, and a black, brown or blue hat.
 For your own safety your hat should be of an approved standard with a properly fitting chinstrap/harness.
 Full subscribers who wish to wear a black or blue Hunt coat may do so.
 Barbour type jackets are acceptable if the weather is bad.
 Spurs are optional.
 You will find gloves are essential in cold weather!
 If you wish to wear a back protector, please feel free to do so.